jcgras/adventureTravel/docs/backend-config/index.md

 # Backend Configuration
 {: .no_toc }

-As part of the architecture of this template we have added the use of **Firebase** as a complement for backend operations.
+As part of the architecture we have added the use of **Firebase** as a complement for backend operations.
 Firebase is a Google Backend-as-a-Service (BaaS) platform that helps you build, improve and grow your applications.
 Firebase offers a wide range of features, but for the purposes of this project we will focus on the following services:

 * Firebase Authentication (For our user authentication service)
 * Firebase Realtime Database (As database)